Laragear/SubscriptionsDemo/README.md

 ]);
 ```

-Alternatively, you can use the `Subscribe` facade to operate over multiple entities.
+Alternatively, you can use the `Subscribe` facade to attach multiple entities to one subscription.
+When doing this, only the first entity will be considered the _admin_.

 ```php
 use App\Models\User;